giswqs/geog-312/book/python/08_numpy_pandas.md

 ### Creating Pandas Series and DataFrames

 Let's create a `Pandas` Series and DataFrame.
+Each column in a DataFrame is a Series.

 ```{code-cell} ipython3
 import pandas as pd